 - Five-year limited warranty.

-The oxygen sensor is our field-proven SBE 63 Optical Dissolved Oxygen sensor.
+- Oxygen sensor is field-proven, individually calibrated SBE 63 Optical Dissolved Oxygen sensor.

 Compare features of the numerous SBE 37 MicroCAT models.